 - Applicants included in the Department of Foreign Affairs (DFA) watchlist.

-4. Women can renew their passport abroad to change their name.
+5. Women can renew their passport abroad to change their name

-5. Photocopy all your documents before applying for passport renewal.
+6. Photocopy all your documents before applying for passport renewal

 Both original and photocopies of the requirements are needed for passport renewal.
 Whether the embassy/consulate has a photocopier or not, it’s better to have your documents photocopied beforehand.

-Embassies and consulates have strict dress codes that visitors must observe.
-You won’t be allowed to enter if you don’t dress appropriately.
+Philippine embassies and consulates have strict guidelines that visitors must observe.
+You will not be allowed to enter if you break even just one rule.

-These items are considered inappropriate and not allowed during Philippine passport renewals:
+Revealing and informal attire is considered inappropriate and not allowed during Philippine passport renewals.

 - Colored contact lenses.

-7. Check your information thoroughly during data verification.
+8. Check your information thoroughly during data verification